-Financial Services and General Government Appropriations Act.
+Financial Services and General Government Appropriations Act

 Any congressional recommendation on the pay adjustment has usually been included in the appropriations bill which provides funding for the general government.
 In the 110th Congress this bill is called the Financial Services and General Government Appropriations (FSGG) Bill.
-The House and Senate versions of the Financial Services and General Government Appropriations Act for FY2009 (Section 737(a) of the draft House bill and Section 738(a) of S. 3260) would have provided a 3.9% pay adjustment for federal civilian employees, including civilian employees in the Department of Homeland Security (DHS).
+The House and Senate versions of the Financial Services and General Government Appropriations Act for FY2009 (Section 737(a) of H.R.
+7323, as introduced, and Section 738(a) of S. 3260, as reported) would have provided a 3.9% pay adjustment for federal civilian employees, including civilian employees in the Department of Homeland Security (DHS).